LariWa/Traili/README.md

 Deployed page: https://lariwa.github.io/Traili/

+__Update 9/04/22: We got the API-key and the deployed page is working now!__

-We don't have a API-key yet, which works on the deployed page, refer to the video for our progress.
+7/04/22 status: We don't have a API-key yet, which works on the deployed page, refer to the video for our progress.
 Or run the project locally.

 https://user-images.githubusercontent.com/40071882/162197998-8f61144d-888d-4e64-ae54-12aa6667377c.mp4